makkus/freckles/src/freckles/doc/configuration/contexts.md

     Allow all remote repositories. allow_remote_whitelist (list, default: ['https://gitlab.com/frecklets/*'])
-    List of urls (or url regexes) of allowed remote repositories. ask_user (string, default: none)
-    when to ask the user for interactive input callback (['string', 'dict', 'list'], default: ['auto'])
+    List of urls (or url regexes) of allowed remote repositories. callback (['string', 'dict', 'list'], default: ['auto'])
     a list of callbacks to attach to a freckles run current_run_folder (string, default: /home/markus/.local/share/freckles/runs/current)